 You can buy high risk and you can buy low risk, be very conservative with it and be patient.

-But uh, there's any number of ways that the truly wealthy will not pay income taxes.
+But there's any number of ways that the truly wealthy will not pay income taxes.

-And it's the income taxes that Democrats are talking about raising, and that's on the vast majority of the American people.
+And that's on the vast majority of the American people.

-This term rich is just bandied about to psychologically affect the middle class and make them think that all these truly wealthy people are gonna get soaked, and they never do.
+This term rich is just bandied about to psychologically affect the middle class and make them think that all these truly wealthy people are going to get soaked, and they never do.

 So that you've explained that.